Dekita/contabo.js/readme.md

 --------------------------------------------------------------------------------

 # What is Contabo.js?
 Contabo.js is a node.js interface to the Contabo API.
-Contabo is a cloud vps/dedicated server provider that offers competitve prices on their vps products!!
+Contabo is a cloud vps/dedicated server provider that offers competitve prices on their vps products.
 This module allows you to create/destroy/manage all aspects of your vps/object-storage/images etc. Basically, its a full node.js implementation of the Contabo API.

 For API Information See: https://api.contabo.com/
 For Contabo VPS Info See: https://contabo.com/en/